Thomas de Snyterby: Conflict with Abbey of Saint Thomas

 In 1306 he was involved in a highly embarrassing lawsuit between his servant Alan and the Abbey of Saint Thomas the Martyr, in the Dublin Liberties.
 Alan accused the Abbot, Richard Sweetman, of assault and false imprisonment.
-The Abbot in his counterclaim alleged that Alan had attacked and knocked unconscious the Abbey's miller, who had found him, on his master's instructions, opening the Abbey's sluices to supplement the inadequate water supply of Snyterby's own watermill, having done the same "diverse times by night".
+The Abbot in his counterclaim alleged that Alan had attacked and knocked unconscious the Abbey's miller, who had found him, on his master's instructions, opening the Abbey's sluices to supplement the inadequate water supply of Snyterby's own watermill, having done this "diverse times by night".
 Not surprisingly, Sweetman and Snyterby eventually decided to settle their differences out of court.